 Tel: +353 1 6129900

 The Irish Museum of Modern Art is housed in the Royal Hospital Kilmainham, the finest 17th-century building in Ireland.
-The Irish Museum of Modern Art was established by the Government of Ireland in 1990 as Ireland’s first national institution for the presentation and collection of modern and contemporary art The Irish Museum of Modern Art is Ireland's leading national institution for the collection and presentation of modern and contemporary art.
-The Museum hosts regular exhibitions and provide opportunities for artists to research and develop their work practice through its Arts Residency Programme
+The Government of Ireland established The Irish Museum of Modern Art in 1990 as Ireland’s first national institution for the presentation and collection of modern and contemporary art.
+The Museum hosts regular exhibitions and helps artists to develop their work practice through its Arts Residency Programme.

 Tel: 00 353 1 872 2077

 The Dublin Writers’ Museum opened in November 1991, at No. 18 Parnell Sq.
 The Irish Writers' Centre, next door in No 19, contains the meeting rooms and offices of the Irish Writers' Union, the Society of Irish Playwrights, the Irish Children's Book Trust and the Translators' Association of Ireland.
 The Museum was established to promote interest, through its collection, displays and activities, in Irish literature as a whole, and in the lives and works of individual Irish writers.
 Through its association with the Irish Writers' Centre it provides a link with living writers and the international literary scene.

 Tel: +353 1 661 1000

 The Little Museum tells the remarkable story of Dublin in the 20th Century.
 The museum was launched in 2011 with a public appeal for historic objects.
 These items are used to tell the social, cultural and political history of Dublin in the 20th century.
 The museum also has a number of permanent exhibitions, including U2 and The Irish Times.

 The Museum is open 9.30am to 5pm, Monday to Sunday, with late opening on Thursdays until 8pm.